juancarlovieri/tlx-dark-theme/README.md

 **Update 06/01/21**:<br>- All beta features are moved to stable release.
 This include: User search tab, Settings tab and Viewing all problems in one page.

+**Update 06/03/21**:<br>- Added automatic switching between dark and light mode.
+This feature is accessible in the settings tab.
+However, this feature is still in beta mode.

 Error Codes:
 - Code 1: You need to include the '#' character at the beginning of the Hex Color Code